uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ## Create a Unity project

-First we want to create a new project, we will use the built in VR template:
+First we want to create a new project, we will use the built in VR template: for this.

 ![VR core template in unity hub](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/vr_core.jpg)